About The 1099 Requirements For Rental Income

 Form 1099-MISC

-The 1099-MISC form, as its name implies, is intended for reporting various types of income.
+The 1099-MISC form, as its name implies, is intended for reporting miscellaneous income that doesn't fall under other 1099 categories.
 This is relevant to landlords and real estate investors who receive rental payments via physical checks or cash.

 Form 1099-NEC